chukaibejih/ctrlv-vs-code/README.md

 ## Issues and Feedback

 Found a bug or have a feature request?
-Please open an issue on our [GitHub repository](https://github.com/yourusername/ctrlv-vscode).
+Please open send an email to chukaibejih@gmail.com.

 ## About CtrlV